moonso/extract_vcf/README.md

 Many times one would like to extract values from different fields of a vcf file.
 There is no simple way to achieve this since the annotations can look very different, sometimes they are a flag, sometimes there are multiple values etc.

-extract_vcf takes a simple .ini config file that specifies rules of how the information should be treated and build objects that return the correct values.
+extract_vcf takes a simple .ini config file that specifies rules of how the information should be treated and build objects called plugins that return the correct values.

 examples of config files can be found in ```extract_vcf/examples```